Zatoid/Homework-14/README.md

 2. Press the up arrow on your keyboard to run the same command, but this time, pipe `| grep Dashboard` to the end of your command to return all instances of the word `Dashboard` on the page.

     - **Question:**  Look through the output where `Dashboard` is highlighted.
 Does any of the wording on this page seem familiar?
-(Y/N) If so, you should be successfully logged in to your Editor's dashboard.
+Yes it does.
+If so, you should be successfully logged in to your Editor's dashboard.

 #### Step 5: Test the Users.php Page

 1. Finally, write a `curl` command using the same `--cookie ryancookies.txt` option, but attempt to access `http://localhost:8080/wp-admin/users.php`.

     - **Question:** What happens this time?
+It errors out telling me that I am not allowed to access users.

 ---